 (if possible, while trying to juggle looking after your family and your business!).
 Remember that even if you were working a 40 hour week on your business, you’d still have a ‘to do’ list at the end of the week.
 Remind yourself that the school holidays are only for 8 weeks and then you’ll be able to knuckle down properly again.

 I know how hard it can be to sometimes enjoy being around your own (demanding, whining, fighting, bored…) children.
 But, if at all possible, give them the same attention and time that you’d usually invest in your business.
 Enjoy their company and enjoy the holidays!

 I’m a firm believer that every year, working from home over the summer is getting easier.
 My children are needing me less and allowing me time to work (in lieu of quality time with them afterwards).
 Before I know it, they will be teenagers and they won’t want to spend any time over the summer with me!!!
 So, while they do, I’m (most of the time) happy to work differently.

 I hope these tips have helped you.
 If you have other tips that have helped you balance your work/family life over the summer, please comment below.
 We’d all benefit.

 Enjoy the summer!

 P.S.
-If you are looking for some new summer toys to play with over the holidays, please pop by my online shop and support a fellow working from home mum!
+If you are looking for some new summer toys to play with over the holidays, you might find this blog with 8 great outdoor toys for kids helpeful.
+Please pop by my online shop and support a fellow working from home mum!